previous |

 application program by the HTTP server.

-When a user clicks the SUBMIT
+When a user clicks the SUBMIT button on a

 form, the HTTP server starts up the specified CGI program, and